HISTORY OF PAVANA LAKE :

 -Via Paud road = 45km

 Pune > Paud> Kolvan> Jovan> Thakursai> Pavana lake

 GETTING HERE :

 Pawna Lake’s proximity to the happening destination of Lonavala makes it easily accessible to from there.
 It is just around 20 kilometres away from the Lonavala Railway Station.
 The easiest way to travel would be to hire a taxi or a cab from Lonavala.

-In recent years, areas surrounding Pawna Dam and Pawna Dam Reservoir have seen rapid rise in tourism due to the waterbody’s proximity to Lonavala hill station and forts such as Lohagad, Tikona and Tung.
+In recent years, areas surrounding Pawna Dam and Pawna Dam Reservoir have seen rapid rise in tourism due to the water body’s proximity to Lonavala hill station and forts such as Lohagad, Tikona and Tung.
 Various camping-site businesses have been started around the Pawna Dam Lake.
 Agro-tourism has also flourished.
-Pawna Lake attracts visitors mainly from the two major neighbouring cities of Pune and Mumbai.
+Pawna Lake attracts visitors mainly from the two major neighboring cities of Pune and Mumbai.
 Around 4,000 people from these two cities visit the lake every weekend.